scaljeri/agario/README.md

 This project provides the following:

    * Facebook login
-   * back and white and low res setup
+   * black and white and low res setup
    * Start/stop the game  (restart on game-over if required)
    * Shared libraries for bots